aws/aws-toolkit-azure-devops/README.md

 Build: ![TravisCI Build Status - master branch](https://travis-ci.org/aws/aws-vsts-tools.svg?branch=master)
 Coverage: [![codecov](https://codecov.io/gh/aws/aws-vsts-tools/branch/master/graph/badge.svg)](https://codecov.io/gh/aws/aws-vsts-tools)

-The AWS Tools for Microsoft Visual Studio Team Services (VSTS) adds tasks to easily enable build and release pipelines in VSTS and Team Foundation Server to work with AWS services including Amazon S3, AWS Elastic Beanstalk, AWS CodeDeploy, AWS Lambda, AWS CloudFormation, Amazon Simple Queue Service and Amazon Simple Notification Service, and run commands using the AWS Tools for Windows PowerShell module and the AWS CLI.
+AWS Tools for Microsoft Visual Studio Team Services (VSTS) adds tasks to easily enable build and release pipelines in VSTS and Team Foundation Server to work with AWS services including Amazon S3, AWS Elastic Beanstalk, AWS CodeDeploy, AWS Lambda, AWS CloudFormation, Amazon Simple Queue Service and Amazon Simple Notification Service, and run commands using the AWS Tools for Windows PowerShell module and the AWS CLI.

-The AWS Tools for VSTS is available from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-vsts-tools).
+AWS Tools for VSTS is available from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-vsts-tools).

 This is an open source project because we want you to be involved.
 We love issues, feature requests, code reviews, pull requests or any positive contribution.
 Please see the the [CONTRIBUTING](CONTRIBUTING.md) guide for how to help, including how to build your own extension.

-**Note for Team Foundation Server 2015 Users:** Team Foundation Server 2015 users should download the extension from [here](https://sdk-for-net.amazonwebservices.com/latest/amazonwebservices.aws-vsts-tools-tfs2015.vsix).
-This temporary version contains the same tasks as the version in the marketplace but removes the support for extra fields in the _AWS_ endpoint type to support _Assume Role_ credentials.
-These fields, although marked optional, are unfortunately treated as required in TFS 2015 editions.
+## Highlighted list of supported services

+-   AWSCLI - Interact with the AWSCLI (Windows hosts only for now)
+-   AWS Powershell Module - Interact with AWS through powershell (Windows hosts only)
+-   Beanstalk - Deploy ElasticBeanstalk applications
+-   CodeDeploy - Deploy with CodeDeploy
+-   CloudFormation - Create/Delete/Update CloudFormation stacks
+-   ECR - Push an image to an ECR repository
+-   Lambda - Deploy from S3, .net core applications, or any other language that builds on VSTS
+-   S3 - Upload/Download to/from S3 buckets
+-   Secrets Manager - Create and retrieve secrets
+-   SQS - Send SQS messages
+-   SNS - Send SNS messages
+-   Systems manager - Get/set parameters and run commands

 ## User Guide